MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration2.md

 5. At the command prompt, type **net start w32time**, and then press ENTER.

 > [!IMPORTANT]
->  During the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] installation, you have an opportunity to verify the time on the Destination Server and change it, if necessary.
+>  During the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials installation, you have an opportunity to verify the time on the Destination Server and change it, if necessary.
 Ensure that the time is within five minutes of the time that is set on the Source Server.
 When the installation finishes, the Destination Server synchronizes with the NTP.
 All domain-joined computers, including the Source Server, synchronize to the Destination Server, which assumes the role of the primary domain controller (PDC) emulator master.

 ###  <a name="BKMK_MPT"></a> Run the Migration Preparation Tool on the Source Server
  You cannot perform a migration mode installation without first running the Migration Preparation Tool on your Source Server.
-This tool is designed to prepare your Source Server and domain to be migrated to [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)].
+This tool is designed to prepare your Source Server and domain to be migrated to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.

 > [!IMPORTANT]
 >  Back up your Source Server before you run the Migration Preparation Tool.
 All changes that the Migration Preparation Tool makes to the schema are irreversible.
 If you experience issues during the migration, the only way to return the Source Server to the state it was in before you ran the tool is to restore the server from a system backup.